Better Me

 If you experience a panic attack for the first time, talk to your health care provider.
 Since symptoms of a panic attack can mimic other health conditions, you’ll want to have your symptoms checked out.

-• Find a safe space
+• Find a safe, quiet space

-Could I have a panic disorder?
+Could I have panic disorder?

-Call the Banner Behavioral Health Appointment Line at (800) 254-4357.
+For support and treatment, call the Banner Behavioral Health Appointment Line at (800) 254-4357.

 Related mental health articles: